able-app/docs/ε elements/listitem/listitem-primary.md

 # ListItem - Primary

-Primitive: A convenience container for the primary content for the listitem.
+Collection: A convenience container for the primary content for the listitem.

 ### Types